unimined/unimined/README.md

 * rework mcpconfig runner to be more kotlin and less old version of arch-loom code
 * Fabric injected interfaces
 * Forge JarJar
+* Support for launch configs in other dev envs
+  * vscode
+  * eclipse

 ## Recommended Setup
 1. take one of the versions from [testing](./testing)